WDI-SEA/notes/README.md

 ![Seattle and the Olympic Mountains by Brian Hague on 500px.com](https://drscdn.500px.org/photo/134493425/m%3D900/f16538c0cf8632e88f50eb219b305723)

 Welcome to GA Seattle!
-This is the work-in-progress notes repository for our Web Development Immersive.
+This is the notes repository for our Web Development Immersive.
 You can view the content in a more searchable/friendly format on Gitbook:

 https://wdi_sea.gitbooks.io/notes/content/